andrewowen2004/data-pipeline-project/README.md

 # Real Time Fraud Detection Pipeline

-> This pipeline ingests donations through the PayPal SDK and flags potentially fraudulent transactions in real time on a monitoring dashboard.
+> This pipeline ingests donations and flags potentially fraudulent transactions in real time on a monitoring dashboard.

 ---